Interactive calculator

 Updates instantly

-2. If transplant hospitalization occurs before that standard in-center dialysis entitlement date, ESRD entitlement begins the 1st day of the transplant hospitalization month.
+If transplant hospitalization occurs before that standard in-center dialysis entitlement date: ESRD entitlement begins the 1st day of the transplant hospitalization month.

 Important disclaimer: The dates generated by this calculator are estimates only based on common ESRD Medicare entitlement rules.
 Individual cases may vary.
-Always verify entitlement dates by contacting the Medicare Benefits and Recovery Center (MBRC) or another official Medicare resource before relying on these estimates.
+Always verify entitlement dates by contacting the Medicare Benefits Coordination & Recovery Center (BCRC) or another official Medicare resource before relying on these estimates.

 What is ESRD Medicare?